If you’re anything like me, you’re continually scavenging for new and exciting newsletters to learn from and model.

 Steve Jobs once said good artists copy, great artists steal.
 And nowhere is that truer than with email marketing.

-I’ve shared 7 of my favorite e-commerce newsletters to follow, and now I want to hear from you.
+I’ve shared 7 of my favorite e-commerce newsletters to follow, and I hope they will inspire you.